-This No Churn Pumpkin Spice Ice Cream is made with whipped coconut cream, sweetened with dates and seasonally flavored with pumpkin and pumpkin spice.
+This no-churn Vegan Pumpkin Ice Cream is made with whipped coconut cream, sweetened with dates, and seasonally flavored with pumpkin and pumpkin spice.

-This AMAZING recipe is dairy-free, vegan, and paleo friendly.
+This AMAZING recipe is dairy-free and paleo friendly.

 We are currently on vacation in Cambodia, but as promised, I scheduled some of my most popular recipes from my collaboration with eBay to share with you while we are gone.

 Like this DELICIOUS dairy-free no churn Vegan Pumpkin Ice Cream.
 Who would have known that you could make luscious, creamy vegan pumpkin ice cream without ice cream maker?

 Update Aug 2016: I've since had the pleasure of trying a Cuisinart Ice Cream Maker and if you like homemade (healthier) ice cream, it is totally worth the investment.

 Reinventing What It Takes for Tasty Ice Cream